balenair/balenair/README.md

 ![IAQ displays](https://raw.githubusercontent.com/balena-io-playground/balena-iaq/master/images/three-iaq-displays.png)

 The standard display uses two 1.2" Bi-color 8x8 LED Matrix displays that cost about $16 each ($32 total).
 This display provides visual feedback of the air quality score and changes color as the score increases.
-A less costly option utilizes a 12 segment bi-color LED bargraph that displays the air quality score as a horizontal graph that also changes color as the score increases.
-The least costly option is a single large bi-color LED that only indicates whether the score is low, moderate, or high.
+A less costly option utilizes an eight segment multi-color LED bargraph that displays the air quality score as a horizontal graph that also changes color as the score changes.

-The standard matrix display and the LED bargraph requires some soldering to build.
-The single bi-color LED version can be built without any soldering.
+The standard matrix display requires some soldering to build.
+The bargraph LED version can be built without any soldering.

 See the parts list in the Getting Started guide for more details on cost and availability of the display parts.